Measles, mumps, rubella, and varicella virus vaccine live (Subcutaneous)

 It is important to receive this vaccine at the proper time.
 If your child misses a scheduled shot, call your child's doctor to make another appointment as soon as possible.

-Precautions While Using measles, mumps, rubella, and varicella virus vaccine live
+Precautions while using measles, mumps, rubella, and varicella virus vaccine live

 It is very important that your child return to your doctor’s office at the right time if your child needs a second dose of the vaccine.
 Be sure to notify your doctor of any side effects that occur after your child receive this vaccine.

 Do not become pregnant for 3 months after receiving this vaccine without first checking with your doctor.
 There is a chance that this vaccine may cause problems during pregnancy.
 If you think you have become pregnant, tell your doctor right away.
-Your doctor may want you to join a pregnancy registry for patients receiving this vaccine.

 Children who have received this vaccine have developed a fever and in some cases a fever with seizures.
 Talk with your child's doctor if you have concerns about this.